qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

   from qgis.core import *

-  # supply path to qgis install location
+  # Supply the path to the qgis install location
   QgsApplication.setPrefixPath("/path/to/qgis/installation", True)

-  # create a reference to the QgsApplication
+  # Create a reference to the QgsApplication.
-  # setting the second argument to True enables the GUI, which we need
+  # Setting the second argument to True enables the GUI.
+We need
-  # to do since this is a custom application
+  # this since this is a custom application.

   qgs = QgsApplication([], True)